DHTMLX/gantt-docs/data/desktop/layout_config.md

 - specify the default gantt configuration in the first row of the layout
 - specify a custom gantt configuration for the resource panel in the second row of the layout
 - place a resizer line between the two rows with the "resizer" view
-- define the settings of scrollbars common for both charts
+- specify individual and common scrollbars for the default and the resource gantt

 ~~~js
 gantt.config.layout = {